inspire-software/yes-cart/env/migration/migrate-3.7.0-4.0.0/YC-976-README.txt

    - Not upgraded to 9.x as it requires JDK11
    - Upgrade required few changes to cglib, collections4, wss4j transitive dependencies
    - Additionally upgraded CXF from 3.2.4 to 3.4.0

+3. Hibernate upgrade from 5.2.17.Final to 5.4.21.Final
+   - few mapping changes and API changes, note that schema updates are required
+   - producttypeattrnames.xml has to be amended as there is a breaking change in ProductTypeAttrEntity
+   - query.setParameter() API has breaking changes
+     * ordinal placeholders have separate API
+     * null values must have value type supplied otherwise causes an error during PreparedStatement.setNull() in queries of format "where (?1 is null or e.orderNumber = ?1)"
+   - many-to-one mapping potentially has a bug with second pass scanning.
+As a positive consequence product type is now decoupled from attributes domain
+   - changed derby dialect to DerbyTenSevenDialect